diogofranciscop/tofumelo/_chefs/tuga-vegetal.md

 ---
-short_name: ted
+short_name: tuga-vegetal
-name: Ted Doe
+name: Tuga Vegetal
-position: Writer
 ---
 Ted has been eating fruit since he was baby.